anishghale007/Movies_Flutter_App/README.md

 A movies flutter app using the API from https://www.themoviedb.org/ </br>

-API used: Popular, Top Rated, Upcoming, Search Moviesv </br>
+API used: Popular, Top Rated, Upcoming, Search Movies </br>

 Packages used: </br>
 dio </br>